 As children, we hear the word no much more than we hear the word yes, or the statement or tonality of the words said to us have an implied no: Stop.
 Not so fast.
 It’s dangerous.
 Please don’t do that.
 That’s not nice.
 Be careful.
 You’ll get hurt.
 You’re too young.
 (And so on and so forth.)

-Now, no or implied noes are important verbal constructions, as it’s necessary to set boundaries and assert ourselves in a positive manner.
+Now, no or implied noes are important verbal constructions, as it is necessary to set boundaries and assert ourselves in a positive manner.
 Furthermore, no and its verbal counterparts help to create a population that consists primarily of productive, rule-abiding workers so that society can function in a streamlined manner.
-But no, especially to the extent that it is told to us in our youth and the manner in which we tend to discourage youthful curiosity (both at home and in the modern educational system) is often detrimental to our capacity to live creative, novel, and exciting lives, as well as a lifestyle that encourages us to wake up with a positive attitude towards the day ahead of us.[i]
+But no, especially to the extent that it is told to us in our youth and the manner in which we tend to discourage youthful curiosity (both at home and in the modern educational system) is often detrimental to our capacity to live creative, novel, and exciting lives, as well as experience a lifestyle that encourages us to wake up with a positive attitude towards the day ahead of us.[i]

 This, however, is being written by someone who struggles to strive within the stringent norms of the society I am part of, perhaps due to the fact that I am inherently a yes person.
 I believe that life is a blessing that is meant to be grasped, and a principle of mine is to experience a wide variety of situations in order to make the most of perceiving what it means to live as a human being.[ii]
 As a consequence of this perspective, I have- both subconsciously and consciously- decided to take advantage of the massive amount of opportunity available to me by saying yes to a variety of experiences: I travel extensively, actively explore the world I inhabit, encourage my boundless curiosity, dyed my hair to understand the sensation of looking in the mirror with a different hair color, got a tattoo to feel the sensation, went skydiving, consumed hallucinogens in unfamiliar territory, learned guitar, wrote a novel, and started this blog where I can express my passionate curiosity towards life, humanity, and society to a vast audience.